We are Heart and Soul, Inc.

 I joined Heart and Soul in July 2015.
 Learning about mental wellness and peer support has been life-affirming for me.
 It is especially gratifying to use my skills to advocate for the mental health community.
 Above all, I love feeling so connected to my co-workers; whenever I express myself, I know I will be understood.

-My hobbies are speed-solving the New York Times crossword puzzles; Creative pursuits such as calligraphy and Zentangle art; Love of music, especially Jazz and the Gypsy Swing music of Django Reinhardt; Reading and the study of history; Following current events and being politically active; Networking with my many friends on Facebook; Museum-going in San Francisco; Celebrating my Asian heritage; and the joy of cooking.
+My hobbies are: Creative pursuits such as calligraphy, watercolors, and Zentangle art; Love of music, especially Jazz and the Gypsy Swing music of Django Reinhardt; Reading and the study of history; Following current events and being politically active; Speed-solving the New York Times crossword puzzles; Networking with my many friends on Facebook; Museum-going in San Francisco; Celebrating my Asian heritage; and the joy of cooking.